High order universal portfolios: Abstract

 \section{Abstract}

-{The Cover universal portfolio (UP from now on) has many interesting theoretical and numerical properties and was investigated for a long time.
+{The Cover universal portfolio has many interesting theoretical and numerical properties and was investigated for a long time.
 Building on it, we explore what happens when we add this UP to the market as a new synthetic asset and construct by recurrence higher order UPs.
 We investigate some important theoretical properties of the high order UPs and show in particular that they are indeed different from the Cover UP and are capable to break the time permutation invariance.
-Numerical experiences on a benchmark from the literature show that in all cases high order UPs improve Cover's UP performances.}
+We show that under some perturbation regime the second order UP has better Sharp ratio than the standard UP and briefly investigate arbitrage opportunities thus created.
+Numerical experiences on a benchmark from the literature confirm that high order UPs improve Cover's UP performances.}

 \keywords{universal portfolio, Cover portfolio, constant mix, constant rebalanced portfolio}